 According to the law, the compulsory health insurance may only reimburse services that are effective, expedient and cost-effective.

 While, for instance, in the medication area the List of Specialties clearly defines which pharmaceuticals must be reimbursed, medical services performed or delegated are reimbursed according to the principle of trust: what the physician does or disposes is subject to reimbursement.

 Therefore the benefits catalogue should be continuously reviewed and be based on measurable criteria.

-For higher efficiency and transparency it is necessary that the entire benefits catalog – this means all existing and already approved medical benefits – should be regularly reviewed.
+For higher efficiency and transparency the entire benefits catalog – this means all existing and already approved medical benefits – should be regularly reviewed.

 The basic insurance should no longer reimburse pharmaceuticals or other services whose benefits are not sufficiently documented.Up

 Supplementary insurances cover important customer needs beyond the compulsory area and are therefore an important element of the health system.

 The compulsory health insurance must ensure the access to the basic medical care.
 In order to ensure that the basic health insurance remains financially feasible in the long term, the benefits catalogue has to be permanently reviewed, so that only what is necessary and useful is funded based on solidarity.